Current & Future Parks Projects

 We asked.
 You answered!

-With the successful completion of the first park in the Northwest Area in August 2022, the City is proposing two additional parks to be added.
+With the successful completion of the first park in the Northwest Area in August 2022, the city proposed adding two new parks.
 One in the Peltier Reserve neighborhood (Northwest Area Park #1) and one in Highlands at Settlers Ridge (Northwest Area Parks #2).

-In September 2022, we began collecting input from the IGH community on developing these next two parks.
-We are grateful for the robust response we received and are excited to announce that we have final park design concepts to share, as well as names for each park.
+In September 2022, we collected input from the IGH community on developing these next two parks.
+We are grateful for the robust response we received!

-In February 2023, we asked the community to vote on favorite names for the two new parks coming in spring 2024.
-The results are in and the chosen names are…
+In February 2023, the community voted on their favorite names for the new parks:

 - NWA Park #1 in Peltier Reserve is now Argenta Hills Park